Carbonated water: History

-Priestley's apparatus, which was very similar to that invented by Henry Cavendish five years earlier, featured a bladder between the generator and the absorption tank to regulate the flow of carbon dioxide, and was soon joined by a wide range of others, but it was not until 1781 that carbonated water began being produced on a large scale with the establishment of companies specialized in producing artificial mineral water.
+Priestley's apparatus, which was very similar to that invented by Henry Cavendish five years earlier, featured a bladder between the generator and the absorption tank to regulate the flow of carbon dioxide, and was soon joined by a wide range of others, but it was not until 1781 that companies specialized in producing artificial mineral water were established and began producing carbonated water on a large scale.
 The first factory was built by Thomas Henry of Manchester, England.
 Henry replaced the bladder in Priestley's system with large bellows.
 J. J. Schweppe developed a process to manufacture bottled carbonated mineral water based on the discovery of Priestley, founding the Schweppes Company in Geneva in 1783.
-Schweppes regarded Priestley as “the father of our industry”.
-In 1792 he moved to London to develop the business there.
+Schweppes regarded Priestley as "the father of our industry".
+In 1792, Schweppe moved to London to develop the business there.
 In 1799 Augustine Thwaites founded Thwaites' Soda Water in Dublin.
 A London Globe article claims that this company was the first to patent and sell "Soda Water" under that name.
 The article says that in the hot summer of 1777 in London "aerated waters" (that is, carbonated) were selling well but there was as yet no mention of "soda water", though the first effervescent drinks were probably made using "soda powders" containing bicarbonate of soda and tartaric acid.
 The name soda water arose from the fact that soda (sodium carbonate or bicarbonate) was often added to adjust the taste and pH.

 Modern carbonated water is made by injecting pressurized carbon dioxide into water.
 The pressure increases the solubility and allows more carbon dioxide to dissolve than would be possible under standard atmospheric pressure.
 When the bottle is opened, the pressure is released, allowing gas to exit the solution, forming the characteristic bubbles.

+Modern sources of CO_{2} are from industrial processes, such as burning of fossil fuels like coal and methane at power plants, or steam reforming of methane for hydrogen production.

 Etymology

 In the United States, plain carbonated water was generally known either as soda water, due to the sodium salts it contained, or seltzer water, deriving from the German town Selters renowned for its mineral springs.

-Sodium salts were added to plain water both as flavoring (to mimic famed mineral waters, such as naturally effervescent Selters, Vichy water and Saratoga water) and acidity regulators (to offset the acidic 5-6 pH carbonic acid created when carbon dioxide is dissolved in water).
+Sodium salts were added to plain water both as flavoring (to mimic famed mineral waters, such as naturally effervescent Selters, Vichy water and Saratoga Water) and acidity regulators (to offset the acidic 5-6 pH carbonic acid created when carbon dioxide is dissolved in water).

-In the 1950s the term club soda began to be popularized.